 Adrian Paul, last seen stinking up the joint as a silly vampire in “The Breed” and as a silly VR program in “Codehunter” before that, dyes his hair blond and finally gets a good role to sink his teeth into.
 Paul’s Vern is the best thing about “Nemesis Game,” and I wanted to know more about his character.
 If not that, then at least what happened to Adrian Paul the actor.
 He had a burgeoning movie career coming off the “Highlander” TV series, but has since shown up in very minor secondary roles in lousy, secondary movies.
 What happened, Adrian?
 (Hey, more stupid questions!
 I blame it on the movie.)

-Instead the movie follows the Sara character from beginning to end — in fact director Jesse Warn really seems to like shooting actress Carly Pope in close-up and from a low angle, so much so that I now know Pope’s face has an odd shape to it, and her nose is really small and sharp.
+Instead the movie follows Sara from beginning to end — in fact, director Jesse Warn really seems to like shooting actress Carly Pope in close-up and from a low angle.
+I now have intimate knowledge of Pope’s face — it has an odd shape and her nose is really small and sharp.
 We also learn that Sara’s mother died in a car accident and she’s very ticked off at daddy for remarrying so soon.
 That, and every character keeps trying to convince us that Sara is supposed to be a traumatized loner/social outcast.
 Pope pulls off the traumatized part, mostly because she seems to have only one facial expression, but again, those sure are nice threads and bouncy expensive hair for a social outcast.
-You’d think a social outcast wouldn’t be so worried about her appearance, but you’d be wrong.

 Jesse Warn (director) / Jesse Warn (screenplay)